wonderob/homeassistant-custom-icons/README.md

 1. From left sidebar, select on *HACS*.
 2. Select on *Integrations*.
 3. From the top header bar (Integrations, Frontend), select *Frontend*.
-4. Search *custom-brand-icons* on the search bar.
+4. Search *My Custom Icons* on the search bar.
-5. Select *Custom brand icons*.
+5. Select *My Custom Icons*.
 6. From the top right, select the 3 vertical dots which opens a dropdown menu.
 7. Select *Redownload*.
 8. **Hard reload** browser.